Compute

 Procedure

-1. Click Delete Huawei-managed Certificate in the upper left corner.
+1. Click Delete Huawei-managed Certificate.

 To use the certificate again, re-push it from SCM to CDN.